-- Scarf: Add a big scarf to your ski essentials list
+- Scarf: Add a big scarf like this to your ski essentials list

-- Leggings: a nice pair of woolen thick leggings to keep you warm.
+- Leggings: a nice pair of these woolen thick leggings to keep you warm.

 - Winter coat: a winter coat/Jacket if you don’t want to use your ski jacket anywhere else.